0badaE/NASA-API/README.md

 that fetches the object uploaded on that specific date. then the rest of the paragraph is how I parse through the data and handle things,(in case I get a video, or photo.
 I used a conditional very simple stuff.

-The front end was designed using HTML and CSS, I tried my best to make it properly themed.
+The front end was designed using HTML and CSS(used Media in CSS to make the site adjust based on window size), I tried my best to make it properly themed.